Skip to main content

 The item chart

-The chart is split into a historical section with a yellow or grey background and a forecast section with a white background.
-The historical chart contains the
+The chart is split into a historical section with a yellow or grey background and the projected future with a white background.
+The historical chart may contain any of the following chart series

-• sales plan in yellow, which is prepopulated with the statistical forecast
+• Sales plan in yellow, prepopulated with the statistical forecast

 • safety stock as an aggregated quantity for the order period with a dotted purple line.

-• estimated future stock indicated by the light purple line and shadings.
+• Estimated future deliveries, indicated by the light purple line and shadings

 Read more about the data series in our article about key series in plans.

-There are many more elements that may appear in the chart, depending on the relevant data.
+There might be more elements appearing in the chart, depending on the relevant data.
 Click the question mark next to an item to see more detail.

 Periods